leonardssh/coc-discord-rpc/README.md

 Default: `In explorer`

 #### **rpc.largeImageIdle**
-Custom string for the largeImageText section of the rich presence when idling
+Custom string for the largeImageText section of the rich presence when idling.

 Default: `Idling`

 #### **rpc.smallImage**
-Custom string for the smallImageText section of the rich presence
+Custom string for the smallImageText section of the rich presence.

 Default: `{appname}`